Attentive Dilated Convolution for Automatic Sleep Staging using Force-directed Layout: Results and Discussions

-In brief, out of 5000 test samples, the top-performing models successfully predicted 4928, 4983, and 4954 sleep stages for the EDFX-1024, HMC-1024, and NCH-128 datasets, respectively.
-Despite achieving accuracies of 98.56\%, 99.66\%, and 99.08\% for each dataset, an observable trend is that performance decreases as the number of total sleep stages increases.
-To address this issue, careful feature engineering of the datasets is necessary, ensuring consistent signal properties, such as sampling frequency, channel data, or electrode usage, in addition to other parameters.
-The performance of the remaining batch sizes for the three datasets based on confusion matrix are shown in the Figure \ref{fig_rest_cf}.
+In brief, out of 5000 test samples, the top-performing models successfully predicted 4928, 4983, and 4954 sleep stages for the EDFX-1024, HMC-1024, and NCH-128 datasets.
+Despite achieving accuracies of 98.56\%, 99.66\%, and 99.08\% for each dataset, an observable trend is that performance decreases as the total number of sleep stages increases.
+To address this issue, careful feature engineering of the datasets is necessary to ensure consistent signal properties, such as sampling frequency, channel data, and electrode usage, as well as other parameters.
+The performance of the remaining batch sizes for the three datasets, based on the confusion matrix, is shown in Supplementary Figure \ref{fig_rest_cf}.
 However, disregarding the error rates of 1.44\%, 0.34\%, and 0.92\% for datasets with seven, five, and six sleep stages, respectively, the model's consistent performance across all datasets suggests its viability as an automatic sleep staging tool.